-Omega 3 fatty acids (fish oil) and glucosamine are both commonly recommended in dogs with hip and elbow dysplasia, as well as those suffering from arthritis.
+Omega 3 fatty acids (fish oil) and glucosamine are both commonly recommended for dogs with hip and elbow dysplasia, as well as those suffering from arthritis.
 But does your dog need both, or is one better than the other?

 Better is a relative term.
 Omega 3 fatty acids and glucosamine supplements are different.
 They do different things.
 So, lets take a look at both of the supplements so that you can understand what they do.
 This may then help you make an informed decision on whether you chose to give your dog one, or both supplements.